 The DVLA should automatically send you a D46P renewal 90 days before your 70th birthday.
 Alternatively, you can find the form online at GOV.uk or collect a D1 application form from your local Post Office.

 If you have a photocard licence, fill in the form and return it to the DVLA with your current driving licence.

 If you have a paper licence, fill in the form and enclose a recent passport-style photo.

 How much does it cost to renew your driving licence at 70?

 Renewing your licence at 70 or over is free.

 What medical conditions may make it unsafe to drive?

-There are some age-related health conditions that you have to tell the DVLA about, such as dementia, Parkinson’s disease and some eyesight problems.
-You should also report any medical conditions to your insurance company or you could invalidate your car insurance.
+There are some age-related health conditions that you must tell the DVLA about, such as dementia, Parkinson’s disease and some eyesight problems.
+You should also report any medical conditions to your insurance company, or you could invalidate your car insurance.

-Can you drive while your driving licence is being renewed?
+Can I drive while my driving licence is being renewed?